Baxter International (BAX) Q2 2017 Results - Earnings Call Transcript

 Well, if you think about the Fluid business in general, we came back to the market with an effective pump strategy.
 We have probably 22%, 22.5%, 23% market share in pumps and where we are today, and I'm talking about the U.S. per se.
 So let's focus on the U.S. as the Fluids business outside the U.S. is completely different characteristics and profit profile.
 So the pumps in the U.S., the SIGMA SPECTRUM, we have a nice momentum on product development.
 We're going to be launching the new revised version of SIGMA with auto-programmable functions and other features next year.
 And then we have a pathway all the way to a new platform not too far in the future.
 That is the foundation of creating momentum in terms of our Fluids business.
 Fluids themselves is all about capacity and quality.

 And right now I feel confident that we're working very hard on both fronts.
-So we have product availability as much as we can and we're augmenting capacity, we're validating new alliance in our North America planned footprint.
+So we have product availability as much as we can and we're augmenting capacity, we're validating new lines in our North America planned footprint.

 So the ability to provide product to the market at a higher rate is one that will determine in the future our ability to continue to grow.
 Remember those products are not sold in the spot market.
 Those are created through contract and those are long-term contracts.
 So as long as Baxter has the capability to continue to provide those long-term contracts where price escalation is built-in.
-Second, we have invested in the right capacity, meaning what is the right capacity (40:27) in the right places and we are.
+Second, we have invested in the right capacity, meaning what is the right capacity – it's capacity in the right places and we are.
 And we maintain the quality required by the FDA.
 We will be continue to deliver on this business.

 Clearly there is a point where there is a reduction in growth just by the sheer volume of products that we make.
 We're number one in the market in terms of solutions.
 So we would expect this business to taper off a little bit in growth but our expectation is, as we continue to augment capacity, we continue to gain market share.
 And I think this is something that our team here in North America is doing a significant amount of work and will continue on to be able to provide products to our customers.